nasa/PolyCARP/README.md

 ========

-PolyCARP (Algorithms and Software for Computations with Polygons) is a package of algorithms, including both their formal models and software implementations, for computing containment, collision, resolution, and recovery information for polygons.
+PolyCARP (Algorithms and Software for Computations with Polygons) is a package of algorithms, implemented in Java, C++, and Python, for computing containment,
+collision, resolution, and recovery information for polygons.
 The intended applications of PolyCARP are related, but not limited, to safety critical systems in air traffic management.

+This repository also the formal specification of PolyCARP algorithms in the Prototype Verification System ([PVS](http://pvs.csl.sri.com)).
+
 ### Documentation

 The API document for PolyCARP is still work in progress.
 In the meantime,